 Gannon Center for Women and Leadership: Gannon conducts “multidisciplinary research that addresses the intersection of women, social justice, and leadership.”
 The Gannon Center sponsors the Women in Science Enabling Research (WISER) Fellowship and internships for students.

-Institute of Environmental Sustainability (IES): IES supports research on sustainability and natural resources in the Chicagoland area.
+School of Environmental Sustainability (SES): IES supports research on sustainability and natural resources in the Chicagoland area.
 Recent undergraduate research projects have explored the role of muskrats in ecological wetlands, biodiversity, and microplastic consumption.
 IES sponsors the Carbon Undergraduate Research Fellowship.